Marianne Williamson Blasts Donald Trump On CNN, Calls Him ‘Mad King George’

 “Well first of all, we have a little bit of a mad King George in charge of this country right now and his chaos, and what he’s done with the tariffs, and what he’s done with China, the instability of course is causing the market to go nuts because the market doesn’t appreciate that.
 The market likes some sense of stability,” she said.

-The 2020 Democratic nominee long-shot pledged that if she, or any, Democrat were elected in 2020, the instability would immediately come to a halt.
+The 2020 Democratic nominee long-shot pledged that if she, or any Democrat, were elected in 2020, the instability would immediately come to a halt.

-Williamson also said that if she’s president, she wouldn’t engage in a trade war with China and that “certainly wouldn’t be having these tariffs.”
+Williamson also said that if she’s president, she wouldn’t engage in a trade war with China and “certainly wouldn’t be having these tariffs.”

 The trade war between the two world powers went to another level on Friday after China announced a round of new tariffs on $75 billion worth of American goods.

 Trump responded in kind, announcing that the 10 percent tariffs on $300 million in Chinese goods, which is set to go into effect September 1, would be ratcheted to 15 percent.
-He also said that was raising the 25 percent tariff on another $250 million worth of goods would be jacked up to 30 percent, which is set to take place on October 1.
+He also said the 25 percent tariff on another $250 million worth of goods would be jacked up to 30 percent, which is set to take place on October 1.

-The news came in a tweet after the president claimed that China has taken advantage of the United States in a variety of areas including trade and intellectual property theft before claiming that America has lost “hundreds of billions of dollars” to China for years.
+The news came in a tweet where the president claimed that China has taken advantage of the United States in a variety of areas including trade and intellectual property theft, before claiming that America has lost “hundreds of billions of dollars” to China for years.

-According to Business Insider, Williamson considers herself a capitalist, but believes America shouldn’t be run as a business, saying instead that it “should be run like a family.”
+According to Business Insider, Williamson considers herself a capitalist but believes America shouldn’t be run as a business, saying instead that it “should be run like a family.”

 “Profit maximization for huge multinational corporations is not the way to create a vibrant economy for the future; providing the best education, healthcare & culture for children is the way to do that,” she said.